 - Adapted the PLAN Institute’s Personal Support Network Facilitation on-line course to the needs and context of North Carolina’s I/DD community.

-- Hosted at least two events in 2018 to advertise the availability of this initiative and the opportunity to participate in the curriculum training.
+- Host at least two Community Conversations in 2018 to advertise the availability of this initiative and the opportunity to participate in the curriculum training.

 - Developed a specialized Training Guide to be shared across North Carolina that shall explain how natural supports can form and the benefits of creating opportunities for natural supports to develop in the lives of individuals with I/DD.